Xyunyao/IDP_REST_tutorial/INSTALLATION_INSTRUCTIONS/README.md

 ## Setup python environment

-To setup the python environment required for post analysis python scripts use `tutorial_env.yml` which creates a python environment called `REST_tutorial` and installs all the modules required.
+To setup the python environment required for the python scripts used for the analysis, use `tutorial_env.yml` which creates a python environment called `REST_tutorial` and installs all the modules required.
 Follow this [link](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html) to install conda in your in your PC or follow [link](https://docs.python.org/3/library/venv.html) to create a python virtual env.

 Following conda installation run the following commands to create and activate the tutorial environment: